 - cash management

 With most brokers, if your account balance is high enough, a full-service broker will meet with you on a regular basis to review your holdings and personal situation and answer any questions.

 There are several types of brokerage firms:

 - National brokerages offer a full range of services and have offices in every major city.
-These large firms are sometimes called "wirehouses" since in the past their offices were connected by
+These large firms are sometimes called "wirehouses" since in the past their offices were connected by dedicated lines.

 - Examples: Merrill Lynch (owned by Bank of America), Wells Fargo Advisers, UBS, J.P.
 Morgan (owned by JPMorgan Chase & Co.).